BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/labs/blog.md

 > Now try it out!
 Visit the "Featured Article" from the home page and see if it works.

 # Viewing All Articles (Client-side)

+To view all of the articles we will once more need to create an empty container to fill with data from our api endpoint, this time drawing from the endpoint that serves all of the articles.

 ### public/articles.html